CharanMann/OpenAM-LDAP-passwordResetFailure/README.md

 Pre-requisites :
 ================
-* Versions used for this project: OpenAM 5.1, OpenDJ 5
+* Versions used for this project: AM 5.1, DJ 5
-1. OpenAM has been installed and configured.
+1. AM has been installed and configured.
 2. Maven has been installed and configured.

-OpenAM Configuration:
+AM Configuration:
 =====================
 1. Build the custom auth module by using maven.
 2. Deploy the custom auth module.
 Refer instructions: *[Building and Installing Custom Authentication Modules](https://backstage.forgerock.com/docs/am/5.1/authentication-guide/#build-config-sample-auth-module)*
+3. Create service and register module:
 ```
 Register service and module:
 $ ./ssoadm create-svc --adminid amadmin --password-file /tmp/pwd.txt --xmlfile ~/softwares/amAuthLDAPExt.xml